atomic-junky/Monologue/README.md

-# Monologue is a powerful non-linear dialogue editor made for any game engine. 🦖
+# Monologue is a powerful non-linear dialogue editor. 🦖

 *You can find the wiki [here](https://github.com/atomic-junky/Monologue/wiki).*